redlibrarian/redlibrarian.github.io/_posts/2019-04-19-generations-of-marxism.markdown

 The Soviet Union means nothing in terms of my Marxism (though Lenin does), just as industrial labour means nothing to my work experience.
+I owe no emotional allegiance to either; they are of historical interest only.
 I'm part of perhaps the first generation where non-industrial labour was the norm: my own work experience has ranged from tertiary-sector service work to white-collar "cognitive", all of which have significant immaterial and